-If you’re making pies, Canned Pumpkin may be the way to go if you’re not an experienced hand, as they will help you avoid getting a watery pie.
-Even dab hands often prefer to use Canned Pumpkin.
-Good Canned Pumpkin also contains squash, but that’s not a problem — pumpkin is a squash.
-Canned Pumpkin is on the shelf of every grocery store in North America, and is less than the price of a real pumpkin.
+Some good brands of canned pumpkin may also contain squash, but that’s not a problem — pumpkin is a squash.
+Canned pumpkin is on the shelf of every grocery store in North America, and is usually less than the price of a real pumpkin.

 That maybe, however, be only true for North America.
 It may be much harder, or more expensive, to find canned pumpkin in the UK, Australia, New Zealand, etc.